Food and garden waste

 Is this going to cost me anything?

-Yes, the cost will be the same as the current upgrade to service if you do not have a green bin already.
+The cost will be the same as the current upgrade to service if you do not have a green bin already.

 I already have a Green Bin – what does this mean for me?

-As from 1 July 2020, you can start to add loose food waste into your Green Bin along with your garden materials.
 By placing all your food waste into the Green Bin (FOGO) rather than the Red Bin (general waste) you are playing your part in diverting waste from landfill, helping turn your food waste into a valuable resource.

 I have a Green Bin but it is already full of garden waste - there is no room for food scraps too